hauks96/s3/readme.txt

  *  include any help from people (including course staff,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/
+    We used piazza but it didn't help.

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/
+    Reversed the comparator sings in nearest neighbour recursion where we compared "directions<0" instead of "directinos>0" and therefore had a one point inconsistency with the mooshak solution.
+This took many hours to figure out.

 /**********************************************************************
  *  If you worked with partners, assert below that you followed
  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  **********************************************************************/
+    It was just Hákon and Ægir.
+We both contributed to everything.
+    However Hákon took the lead on the nearest neighbor search while Ægir did so in the range search.

 /**********************************************************************
  *  List any other comments here.
 Feel free to provide any feedback
  *  on how much you learned from doing the assignment, and whether
  *  you enjoyed doing it.
  **********************************************************************/
+    Pain in the ass to debug.